TuxVinyards/qqX/README.md

 ## Safe & Powerful text based Quickemu Virtual Machine Manager

-Release 1.5.02 introduced several new features and is running very smoothly.

-- Refactored code is now more small screen friendly.

-- VM selector shows if the distro is live boot or installed.

-- Quickget interface gives alphabetical zooming into list sections.

-- GL graphics on/off toggle - Handy for basic distros.

-- Qemu message suppression - Individual VM or Global.

-- See screenshots below.

-The installer script will update older settings files with the new feature options.

-- Use the Github **code/clone** button for the very latest tweaks & bug fixes (if needed).

-- The program's built-in downloader will neatly place releases into their own special sub-folder.

-Release 1.6.01 is functionally the same as 1.5 but now separates the main script up into more workable sections

 1.6.02 introduces a new Custom Boot system that can run Arm64, Risc-V and others.

 Plus a couple of UI tweaks and minor bug fixes.

 See the new Wiki pages <https://github.com/TuxVinyards/qqX/wiki/Custom-Qemu-boot-parameters>